-Act-Belong-Commit was developed primarily from research undertaken by Curtin University in Western Australia into people’s perceptions of mental health and the behaviours they believed protected and promoted good mental health.
-Following on from Act-Belong-Commit's state-wide success in Western Australia, the CRRMH has been delivering the program across NSW since 2013.
+‘Act-Belong-Commit’ is a community-based health promotion campaign that encourages people to take action to improve their mental health and wellbeing.
+This evidence-based campaign was developed from research undertaken by Curtin University into people’s perceptions of mental health and the behaviours they believed protected and promoted good mental health.

 It means that most of the time you feel good about yourself, good about what you do, and good about others.
 You enjoy the simple things in life, feel fairly optimistic about the future, and are interested about what’s going on in the world.